mackhowell/DATABASS/README.md

 This is a simple application that serves tasty WebSockets to your users with Flask, Flask-Sockets, Gevent, and Gunicorn.

-Check out the [live demo](http://flask-chat.herokuapp.com) or [read the docs](https://devcenter.heroku.com/articles/python-websockets).
+Check out the Heroku [live demo](http://flask-chat.herokuapp.com) or [read the docs](https://devcenter.heroku.com/articles/python-websockets), <https://devcenter.heroku.com/articles/python-websockets>.

+Open a few browser windows to my working demo is <http://itppy-websockets.herokuapp.com/>

+## Getting started

+Open the code directory in your Terminal

 * create repo